-In addition to the residencies, you will participate in distance learning periods that are approximately 2 months long.
+In addition to the residencies, you will participate in 2 distance learning periods during each term.
 During this time, you will continue your coursework, complete team projects, and apply what you learn at work.
+Distance learning includes:

 During the distance learning periods, you continue classes using our proprietary online learning platform.
 (Virtual class sessions are recorded so that you may review them again at any time that is convenient.)
 During the distance learning period, you will also take exams, and work on team projects.
 You'll use discussion boards to debate and discuss with your classmates and professors about what you're learning and how it applies to your business and work life.
 Quality participation on the discussion boards contributes to your overall class participation grade, so you are incentivized to be an active, meaningful contributor online, just as you would be face-to-face.